mongodb/docs/source/reference/mongofiles.rst

    storage.

-   Here, ``<filename>`` refers to the name the object will have in GridFS, and :option:`mongofiles` assumes that this reflects the name the file has on the local file system.
+   Here, ``<filename>`` refers to the name the object will have in GridFS, and :program:`mongofiles` assumes that this reflects the name the file has on the local file system.
 If the local filename is different use the :option:`mongofiles --local` option.